-Because of the cumulative, sequential nature of mathematics, it can sometimes be difficult to assign a clear level - a natural year of study in the undergraduate programme - to a particular topic.
-In a sense a mathematical topic fits quite naturally into a modular system: it has its pre-requisites, and in turn many more modules may require it.
+Because of the cumulative, sequential nature of mathematics, it can sometimes be difficult to assign a clear level - a natural year of study in the undergraduate programme, say - to a particular topic.
+In a sense a mathematical topic fits quite naturally into a modular system: it has its pre-requisites, and in turn other modules, perhaps many, may require it.
 But it may be inappropriate to fix its horizontal level in this web.
-A module may quite naturally be studied in different years for different students, and yet still make appropriate contributions to the two students' differing sub-webs of connected modules.
+A module may quite naturally be studied in different years for different students and on different programmes, and yet still make appropriate contributions to different students' differing sub-webs of connected modules.

-Recommendation 3 Masters degrees in mathematics should not necessarily be obliged to reach the frontiers of knowledge.
+Point 3 Integrated masters and stand alone masters programmes in mathematics should not necessarily be obliged to reach the frontiers of knowledge.